The Doctor of Juridical Science (S.J.D.) Program

 Welcome From the Director

-Welcome to the S.J.D.
-Program at American University Washington College of Law!
+I am pleased to introduce you to the S.J.D.
+Program at American University Washington College of Law (WCL).
 The S.J.D.
 Program is a vibrant center of intellectual life at WCL.
-With approximately 25 active S.J.D. candidates from around the world, the S.J.D.
+With approximately 20 active S.J.D. candidates from around the world, the S.J.D.
 Program is designed for aspiring legal academics and other top legal professionals to pursue sustained independent research and writing in a given field of legal specialization.
 The S.J.D.
 Program culminates in a dissertation of publishable quality that represents a valuable, original contribution to the scholarship in that candidate's field and a candidate's public presentation and defense of his or her dissertation before an S.J.D. examining committee and members of the WCL community.
 Upon successful completion of the S.J.D.
-Program requirements, we are pleased to celebrate our new Doctors of Juridical Science.
-Again, it is my pleasure to welcome you to the S.J.D.
-Program at WCL.
+Program requirements, we are pleased to celebrate our new Doctors of Juridical Science and welcome them to our community of scholars.
 I hope you will enjoy learning about all of the opportunities WCL has to offer.

 American University Washington College of Law